 - Remove the serpentine/drive belt from the pulleys.

 - Install the serpentine belt in reverse order.
 Ensure that the belt is routed properly and that the belt is sitting correctly in all the pulleys.

-The serpentine belt is also called the drive belt, poly v-ribbed belt, or accessory belt.
+The serpentine belt is also called the drive, poly v-ribbed, or accessory belt.

 In this Hyundai Elantra, the serpentine belt drives the alternator, A/C compressor, and water pump.
-You will need to loosen up the alternator bolts to remove and replace the serpentine belt.
+You must loosen the alternator bolts to remove and replace the serpentine belt.